LiliaFramework/Lilia/documentation/docs/libraries/lia.modularity.md

 ## Overview

-The modularity library loads modules contained in the **`modules`** folder, resolves dependencies, and initialises both serverside and clientside components.
+The modularity library loads modules contained in the **`modules`** folder, resolves dependencies, and initialises both server-side and client-side components.
 During the process it fires the `DoModuleIncludes`, `InitializedSchema`, and `InitializedModules` hooks.
 See [Module Fields](../definitions/module.md) for the callbacks and options a module may define.
+Loaded modules are stored in `lia.module.list`, indexed by their unique identifier.

 Modules placed in a schema's `preload` directory are loaded **before** any framework modules.
 When a module with the same identifier exists in both `preload` and `lilia/gamemode/modules`, the version inside `preload` takes priority and the framework copy is skipped.
 If a schema overrides a framework module outside of `preload`, the loader prints a notice suggesting the module be moved to `preload` for improved efficiency.